cvs-health/testaro/README.md

 In this case, Testaro runs the `motion` test with the specified parameters.

+###### Tenon

+The `tenon` test requires two commands:
+- A command of type `tenonRequest`.
+- A command of type `test` with `tenon` as the value of `which`.

+The reason for this is that the Tenon API operates asynchronously.
+You ask it to perform a test, and it puts your request into a queue.
+To learn whether Tenon has completed your test, you make a status request.
+You can continue making status requests until Tenon replies that your test has been completed.
+Then you submit a request for the test result, and Tenon replies with the result.

+Tenon says that tests are typically completed in 3 to 6 seconds, but the latency can be longer, depending on demand.

+Therefore, you can include a `tenonRequest` command early in your script, and a `tenon` test late in your script.
+Tenon will move your request through its queue while Testaro is processing your script.
+When Testaro reaches your `tenon` test command, Tenon will most likely have completed your test.
+If not, the `tenon` test will wait and then make a second status request before giving up.

+Thus, a `tenon` test actually does not perform any test; it merely collects the result.
+The page that was loaded when the `tenonRequest` command was performed is the one that Tenon tests.

+In case you want to perform more than one `tenon` test, you can do so.
+Just give each pair of commands a distinct `id` property, so each `tenon` test command will request the correct result.

+Tenon recommends giving it a public URL rather than giving it the content of a page, if possible.
+So, it is best to give the `withNewContent` property of the `tenonRequest` command the value `true`, unless the page is not public.

 ##### Scoring

 An example of a **scoring** command is: